GordonQuach/Engineering-Programming-Projects/README.md

 # Engineering/Programming Projects
-These are source codes, primarily written in python, for projects I've made.
+These are source codes, primarily written in Python, for projects I've made.
 NOTE: I have more projects/assignments that I completed by myself for CS 1064: Introduction to Programming in Python.
 However, to prevent Honor Code Violations, I have made the repository secret.
 Please request if you are interested in seeing them.

 * Energy Efficient Stove (Food Energy Calculator.py)